dkirkby/E4S/i2c.md

 ```
 Look up the range of wavelengths in nanometers (nm) corresponding to the visible spectrum and compare with the central wavelengths of each band that are printed to the Serial Window.
 Look at the code and note that the measured fluxes in each band are displayed as a bar chart using logarithm (not linear) scaling.

+Compare the filter curves for each band from the [AS7341 datasheet](datasheets/multispec.pdf) with the [response curves](http://hyperphysics.phy-astr.gsu.edu/hbase/vision/colcon.html) for cones in the human eye.

 Observe and estimate the level of noise in each band.

 Try setting `USE_LED = True` and describe what happens.
 Why might this be useful?
 Hint: try placing different colored surfaces close to the device when the LED is on and compare the printed results.